plone/training/docs/voltoaddons/01-addon-basics.md

 ```

 Instantiate the new block in a Volto page then save the page.
 This is a small
+development optimization.
-development optimization, when changing code while developing the HMR will kick
+When changing code while developing the HMR will kick
 in and replace the content on the edit page with the one loaded initially from
+the server.
-the server, so if you haven't saved the block yet, you'll need to recreate
+If you haven't saved the block yet, you'll need to recreate it again.
-it again.

 ### Improve the block edit